Lattice QCD study of $\pi\Sigma-\bar{K}N$ scattering and the $\Lambda(1405)$ resonance: Energy extractions

 \section{Energy extractions}

 Energy determinations are shown in Fig.~\ref{fig:fitsall} in this section.
 Results from four different fit methods are shown: two-exponential and geometric-exp series fits to the rotated correlator, and single-exponential fits to the ratio of the rotated diagonal correlator over the product of single-hadron correlators for either $\bar{K}(\bm{d}_{\bar K}^2)N(\bm{d}_N^2)$ or $\pi(\bm{d}_\pi^2)\Sigma(\bm{d}_\Sigma^2)$.
 The dark horizontal band and filled symbol denote the final chosen fit for each level selected as described in the Sec.~\ref{sec:energies}.
+Bootstrap samples for extracted energies are available at Ref.~\cite{zenododata}.